vegegoku/assignment/README.md

 ### Summary
 The _Transaction Processor_ is a system that allows users to import financial transactions (debits and credits of an account), it can handle transactions in different formats; namely CSV (comma-separated values) and XML.
-Once the transactions are imported, the system can validate them and reports back any violation, it also can determin whether the imported transactions are balanced or not.
+Once the transactions are imported, the system can validate them and reports back any violation, it also can determine whether the imported transactions are balanced or not.

 ### Implementation Details
 A transaction consists of the following: